-If you want to start your self- and life-reflection journal, you can buy it online by clicking this link or click on the picture below.
+If you want to start your self- and life-reflection journal, you can buy it online by clicking this link.
 I hope you enjoy it as much as I do!!

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 This means that some of the links are affiliate links, and at no additional cost to you, I will earn a commission if you click through the link/picture and make a purchase.